seansfkelley/nas-download-manager/FAQ.md

 Synology Download Manager is subject to the same security restrictions as regular browser tabs.
 However, unlike a tab, it is unable to show you the page where you can override the browser's protections.
 To fix this issue, visit the DSM page in a browser tab using the same hostname/port you use for Synology Download Manager, which should prompt you to override the browser's protections.

+## Why can't I start a download from (a site)? _or_ How do I start a download with (a site)?

+Not all sites offer downloads in a way that is compatible with a Synology NAS setup.
+Examples include:

+- sites requiring authentication, which the NAS cannot perform
+- sites triggering downloads using JavaScript rather than a static, predictable URL
+- sites that whitelist IPs for download using the IP of your browser rather than the IP of the NAS (when using the NAS remotely)

+Synology Download Manager does a best-effort to handle some of these cases some of the time.
+Unfortunately, some cases are outright impossible, such as JavaScript-triggered downloads.

+As a potential workaround, you can initiate the download in your browser, cancel it, then copy the URL from the browser's download list into Synology Download Manager.
+This may not work in all cases, such as if the problem is the inability of the NAS to authenticate with the site.

 ## Why didn't my zip file/archive unzip/extract automatically?

 DSM's "Auto Extract service" feature must be enabled by an admistrator account _and_ the account you use for Synology Download Manager (which does not have to be the same administrator account) has to enable Auto Extract for downloaded files.
 See the [official Synology documentation](https://www.synology.com/en-global/knowledgebase/DSM/help/DownloadStation/auto_unzip) for more details.